aboutcode-org/scancode-toolkit/docs/source/getting-started/install.rst

 ..
 NOTE::

-    Note that `pip` installation method does work on ARM chips, i.e. Linux/MacOS on Apple M1 chips, as some non-native dependencies does not have pre-built wheels for ARM (like py-ahocorasick, intbitset).
+    Note that `pip` installation method does work on ARM chips, i.e. Linux/MacOS on Apple M1 chips, as some non-native dependencies do not have pre-built wheels for ARM (like py-ahocorasick, intbitset).
 See :ref:`system_requirements` for more information.
 See related issues for more info: